pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	squash 76b9da6 added the apply command
 	squash c264051 Revert "added file_size" - not implemented correctly

-Then you will have to create a single commit message from this:
+then you will have to create a single commit message from this:

 	# This is a combination of 5 commits.
 	# The first commit's message is: